THE MEANING OF HUMAN-COMPUTER INTERACTION

 whatever “area” for 20-30 years may be considered as expert.

-1. Describing and reflecting on existing philosophically-informed HCI
+and reflecting on existing philosophically-informed HCI research.

-addressing which would benefit from engaging with philosophy.
+benefit from engaging with philosophy.

-3. Considering how we can practically learn and “do” philosophy.
-For
+how we can practically learn and “do” philosophy.
+For instance, how might we

-instance, how might we explicitly meld traditional HCI methodology stemming
+explicitly meld traditional HCI methodology stemming from disciplines like

-from disciplines like psychology with philosophy?
+psychology with philosophy?

-design of interactive systems.
+interactive systems.

-5. Developing how can we make philosophy in HCI more accessible.
+how can we make philosophy in HCI more accessible.

-6. Outlining an agenda (or agendas) for philosophically informed HCI.
+an agenda (or agendas) for philosophically informed HCI.

 Nevertheless, I have found that none in neither the list

-of workshop’s accepted Position Papers for
+of workshop’s accepted Position Papers for this

-this workshop, nor in the list of the
+workshop, nor in the list of the

-conference’s Extended Abstracts of the 2019 CHI conference on
+conference’s Extended Abstracts of the 2019 CHI conference on Human Factors in

-Human Factors in Computing Systems seems by far to cover the problems and
+Computing Systems seems by far to cover the problems and content of the present

-content of the present paper of mine, if it is “philosophy” or whatever.
-There
+paper of mine, if it is “philosophy” or whatever.
+There are, however, workshop position papers just mentioning

 Kant, phenomenology and Heidegger.
-Ludwik
+Ludwik Fleck is also referred

 to, a physician and biologist whose philosophizing developed the concepts